EricsonWillians/Ergame/README.md

 ```

-Learning how to program by my own was really hard, and I painfully discovered how hard it is to do anything related to game development at first.
+Learning how to program by my own was really hard, and I've painfully discovered how hard it is to do anything related to game development at first.
 That's why I've created Ergame: To do my best to make things easier for you (And for me, considering that this is the engine I'll use in all my games).